pfefferle/wordpress-webmention/readme.md

 * New parser which will fallback on the WordPress REST API, JSON-LD, or HTML meta tags if Microformats are not sufficient to render a comment.
 * New debugger/test tool for Webmention Parsing under Tools
 * Webmentions are no longer stored as comment type mention, but as custom comment types
-* New simplified presentation code, providing for optional custom templating in future.
+* New simplified presentation code, providing for optional custom templating in future

 ### 4.0.9 ###